Are you keeping up with the times when it comes to your sales messaging?

-Read on to learn more about three big signs that your sales messaging might be outdated:
+Read on to learn the three telling signs that your sales messaging might be outdated:

-In the past, resumes – a form of “sales messaging” for those seeking employment – were static, as opposed to today’s carefully tailored documents.
-It used to be that people looking for employment would generally submit copies of the same master document to each potential employer in hopes of getting an interview and, eventually, a new job.
-That really doesn’t fly anymore.
-People seeking employment mold and shape their resumes according to the specific companies and positions they’re seeking.
-It’s not often these days that carbon copies of a static resume goes out to multiple employers.
+In the past, resumes – a form of “sales messaging” for those seeking employment – were static instead of today’s carefully tailored documents.
+It used to be that people seeking employment would generally submit copies of the same master document to each potential employer in hopes of getting an interview and, eventually, a new job.
+That doesn’t fly anymore.
+Instead, modern-day job seekers mold and shape their resumes according to the specific role they’re seeking.

 The same goes for sales messaging.
-As people seeking employment are tailoring their “sales messaging” in hopes of selling their skills and experiences to potential employers, sales teams should be doing the same.
-If you’re not altering your sales messaging according to who you’re selling to, i.e. the industry, the role, the specific solution, etc., your approach is outdated.
+Sales teams should be creating unique sales deliveries.
+Your approach is outdated if you’re not altering your sales messaging according to who you’re selling to, i.e., the industry, the role, the specific solution, etc.

-In addition to customizing the message for the vertical your selling into and the individual your calling on, top-tier sales and marketing organizations are aligning their messaging to where the customer is in their buying cycle
+In addition to customizable sales messaging, top-tier sales and marketing organizations align their messaging so that the customer is in their buying cycle.

-If you’re using the same messaging for those in the Awareness phase as you are with those in the Evaluation phase … well, you’re sales team probably is doing a poor job of bringing unique insight and provocation to create new opportunities to the top of the funnel or deals are getting stuck in the Close stage of your sales process.
-This is because you’re not articulating clear value for why the customer needs to change the status quo.
-Your sales team should be equipped with the messaging to add value to each phase of the customer’s buying process.
+Suppose you’re using the same messaging for those in the Awareness phase as those in the Evaluation phase… In that case, your sales team is probably doing a poor job of bringing unique insight and provocation to create new opportunities to the top of the funnel, or deals are getting stuck in the Close stage of your sales process.
+Such issues happen because you’re not clearly articulating why the customer needs to change the status quo.
+Instead, your sales team should be equipped with the messaging to add value to each phase of the customer’s buying process.

-For more news and insights on sales, be sure to visit the Kodiak Group blog.
+Do you have any ideas to spruce up outdated sales messaging?
+Leave us a comment.
+And For more news and insights on sales, visit the Kodiak Group blog.